bbauska/DOM-g4g/HTML-DOM.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p>The DOM is seperated into 3 parts:</p>
 <ol type="a">
-  <li>Core DOM: It is standard model for all document types(All DOM implementations must support
+  <li>Core DOM: It is standard model for all document types (All DOM implementations must support
       the interfaces listed as "fundamental" in the code specifications).</li>
-  <li>XML DOM: It is standard model for XML Documents( as the name suggests, all XML elements can be
+  <li>XML DOM: It is standard model for XML Documents (as the name suggests, all XML elements can be
-      accessed through the XML DOM .)</li>
+      accessed through the XML DOM.)</li>
   <li>HTML DOM: It is standard model for HTML documents (The HTML DOM is a standard for how to get,
       change, add, or delete HTML elements.)</li>
 </ol>